rafaelcaricio/fny/README.md

     }
 ```

-PS.: All examples currently not work.
+PS.: Examples currently not work.
 I'm implementing the language.